 “Alice dear” Tyson summons the disturbed pretty blond woman child to come over.

 She hands the glasses to Alice who looks at first bemused and then puts them on.
 Sally watches on.
-Child like music box notes begin to play, They are the signifier that underscore Alice’s mental disturbance.
+Child-like music box notes begin to play, They are the signifier that underscores Alice’s mental disturbance.
 She is like a wild child, uncontrollable and infantile.
-She does not belong in a prison.
+She does not belong in prison.
 She is mentally unbalanced, most likely a victim of severe abuse and neglect.
 The only motif, or fetish she is missing is the obligatory rag dolly that a girl in one of these films would be perpetually carrying around with her.

-As Alice begins to wear Melinda’s thick framed glasses the music of fracture and demented musings start to stir.
-At first she smiles.
-Tyson watches, waits.
+As Alice begins to wear Melinda’s thick-framed glasses the music of fracture and demented musings starts to stir.
+At first, she smiles.
+Tyson watches and waits.
 Sally is in the foreground.
 It’s as if Tyson has handed Alice a loaded weapon.

 Alice moves toward Melinda on the bed.